gs1571/otus-linux/project/README.md

 ![functional diagram](diagrams/functional_diagram.png)

+Backup details

+The pg_probackup utility is used for that purpose.
+The util run by cron.
+Strantegy is:
+- create one full backup by ansible play-book
+- create full backup every hour
+- create delta backup every 10 minutes
+- retention policy is save last five full backups
+- for each of databse servers in cluster its own backup store is created

 Some specific points of the lab enviroments:
 - traffic to AWX web nodes balanced by VRRP since they can work in same time for management of AWX
 - at least of three task nodes is required for AWX cluster, since additional VM just for wax task purpose is intriduced